Placido Puccinelli

+Biography

-Padre Placido Puccinelli (1609–1685) was a Cassinese monk, historian and scholar.
-He was born at Pescia and educated at the abbey of S. Maria in Florence.
+Placido Puccinelli was born at Pescia and educated at the abbey of S. Maria in Florence.
 He began his monastic career on 15 January 1626.
 For a long time, he was itinerant, travelling between the cities of northern Italy.
 At one time he was a master of novices at Gessate.
 He frequented the then-young Ambrosian Library in Milan, founded by Cardinal Federico Borromeo.
-He died in the Badia Fiorentina in Florence.
+Back in Florence, he served in various offices at the Badia Fiorentina.
+He wrote numerous works based on unpublished documents from the Badia's archive.
+He died in the Badia Fiorentina in 1685.